cor3ntin/wg21-1/deducing-this.md

 x.foo();
 x.bar(0);

-// These behave as if the call were to thes non-member functions void foo(X& obj);
+// These behave as if the call were to these non-member functions void foo(X& obj);

 template <typename This>